oslabs-beta/onyx/README.md

 Welcome to Onyx!

-Onyx is authentication middleware for Deno inspired by [Passport.js](http://www.passportjs.org/).
+Onyx is authentication middleware for Deno, inspired by [Passport.js](http://www.passportjs.org/).
 Like Passport, Onyx prioritizes modularization and flexibility — it abstracts much of the authentication process away yet leaves exact control of the verification procedure up to the developer.

 Onyx's primary concern is keeping code clean and organized.
 Through the use of specialized instructions called strategies, which are held in individual modules, you can streamline your authentication process without importing unnecessary dependencies.